Nicolas Andermatt: Club career

 Andermatt made his professional debut for SV Meppen in the 3.
 Liga on 31 July 2019, coming on as a substitute in the 69th minute for Max Kremer in the 4–2 away win against Chemnitzer FC.

+In October 2023, Andermatt signed for Austrian 2.
+Liga club SKU Amstetten.

 International career

 Andermatt made one appearance for the Switzerland under-18 national team, featuring as a substitute in a 3–1 win against Slovenia on 17 April 2013.

 Personal life

 Andermatt's father, Martin, is a former Swiss international footballer and current manager.